Cancel anytime

 Core Business Areas

-- Aerospace: Designs, develops, and manufactures business-jet aircraft through Gulfstream Aerospace.
+- Aerospace: Designs, develops, and manufactures business-jet aircraft under the Gulfstream brand.

 - Combat Systems: Produces combat vehicles, weapons systems, and munitions.

-- Marine Systems: Designs and builds nuclear-powered submarines and surface combatants.
+- Marine Systems: Constructs submarines and surface combatants.

-- Technologies: Offers mission-critical information systems and technology solutions.
+- Technologies: Provides mission-critical information systems and technology to customers.

 Leadership and Structure

-Phebe Novakovic serves as Chairman and CEO.
-The company is organized into four main operating segments: Aerospace, Combat Systems, Marine Systems, and Technologies.
-Each segment is led by its own president and has a decentralized operational structure.
+Phebe N. Novakovic is the Chairman and Chief Executive Officer.
+The company is structured into four main business segments (Aerospace, Combat Systems, Marine Systems, and Technologies), each led by a president.

 Top Products and Market Share